marcop135/bullframe.css/README.md

 ```

-## Classless
+## Classless (no utilities)

 ```html
 <link type="text/css" rel="stylesheet" href="https://cdn.jsdelivr.net/gh/marcop135/bullframe.css/bullframe-classless.min.css">
 ```

 Drop the main CSS file in your webpage, and the job is done!
-Just semantic HTML and you get nice styles and cross-browser normalization.<br>
+Just semantic HTML and you get nice styles and cross-browser normalization.
 More info [on this CSS-tricks article](https://css-tricks.com/no-class-css-frameworks/).

+Why you need utilities?
+To get speed and build custom designs without writing CSS.
+Read more [on Tailwind framework docs](https://tailwindcss.com/docs/utility-first/).

 ## Dark mode